MicrosoftDocs/xamarin-docs/docs/xamarin-forms/troubleshooting/questions/forms5-migration.md

 In addition, Android and UWP projects built with Xamarin.Forms 5.0 will require updating.

 > [!IMPORTANT]
-> When updating an application to Xamarin.Forms 5.0, ensure you update to identical Xamarin.Forms versions in each project in your solution that references the Xamarin.Forms NuGet package.
+> When updating an application to Xamarin.Forms 5.0, ensure that you update each project that references the Xamarin.Forms NuGet package to an identical version.

 ## Android